National Nut Grower Fruit Growers News Vegetable Growers News Organic Grower Spudman Product Processing GPN Mag

 In addition to his company, Post also owns several walnut and almond ranches, most with growing partners, representing approximately 1,300 acres of walnuts and 700 acres of almonds.
 He provides the advising so the growers can get the most out of their crops.

-“You’re hoping to get 6,000 pounds of walnuts and 3,000 pounds of almonds, those are our low goals in northern California,” he said.
+“You’re hoping to get 6,000 pounds of walnuts and 3,000 pounds of almonds — those are our low goals in northern California,” he said.

 John checking Aldrich quality at his Double J Ranch.
+Photo courtesy John Post.

 Post does much of his research on his own ranches, be it fertilizer, pruning, insect and disease, or irrigation trials to learn new harvest techniques.

 “Through that, we’re able to be innovative and not wasteful,” Post said.
-“It helps us put the best product at the end and hopefully, the most money at the end.”
+“It helps us put the best product at the end and, hopefully, the most money at the end.”

 Over the last few years, Post has seen a larger demand for walnuts and almonds, which he attributes to health reasons.

-“It seems like the younger generations are trying to get away from animal proteins and these are other proteins that can fill that niche for them for their health,” Post said.
+“It seems like the younger generations are trying to get away from animal proteins, and these are other proteins that can fill that niche for them for their health,” Post said.

 And with the soils and climates in the areas he works being perfect for both, plus the fact that there are often two sources of water available, increased production is not a challenge.